Viranchee/CHEF-KOCH/Readme.md

 * <img src="https://1blocker.com/img/icon.png" width=16> [1Blocker](https://1blocker.com) for iOS or MacOS devices
 * ![pfSense](https://i.imgur.com/ElyO5Ie.png) [pfSense](https://www.pfsense.org/) with [pfBlockerNG](https://www.tecmint.com/install-configure-pfblockerng-dns-black-listing-in-pfsense/)
 * ![Pi-hole](https://i.imgur.com/0mgKKma.png) [Pi-hole](https://pi-hole.net)

-### CK's Filter List todo

-- [ ] Check redundant entries automatically (is that it even possible?) (high-prio)
-- [ ] Remove most entries and replace it with more intelligent syntax rules which works for all websites (high-prio)
-- [ ] Reduce the file-size (low-prio)
-- [ ] Sort it alphabetically (low-prio)
-- [ ] Make categories for Porn, Malware, etc. to easier work with the list (helps possible contributors) (high-prio)
-- [ ] The checksum is incorrect because I make my changes (generate the checksum and then I need to paste it into the list which obviously changes the checksum again ...
-This needs to be changed (is that even possible?) (low-prio)
-- [x] Readme.md improvements
-- [ ] Fix all reported issue (high-prio)
-- [ ] Maybe separate the list in his categories (low-prio)
-- [ ] Maybe add an description like !Facebook before each entry (related to ^^)
-- [ ] Create a uMatrix ruleset
-- [x] Add an ISSUE_TEMPLATE

-#### Why do you keep dead domains?

-Due the following simple reason, once a domain is dead another 'bad' guy could kick-in and buy it in order to abuse it.

 #### uBlock Origin / Nano Adblocker
   - Open uBlock Origin (uBo) options panel